JordanPickles/modelling-airbnbs-property-listing-dataset-/README.md

 ![Train loss for the best model](./visualisations/best_model_train_loss.png)

-- The model was then tested on the test set to assess the models performance
+- The RMSE for the test set was £131, although the performance for the model might not have been optimal, the generalisation gap between the training RMSE and validation RMSE was £9 (£131 vs £122).
+Further model tuning should be done to improve the performance of the neural network.

 ## Milestone 5

-This milestone reused the neural network code structure to build a multiclass classification neural network to predict the number of bedrooms each property would have.
+- This milestone reused the neural network code structure to build a multiclass classification neural network to predict the number of bedrooms each property would have.
 The category data is included in this model as a feature, to include the classification data, the category data is One Hot Encoded to convert the string data into numerical data.
 The inclusion of the category as an extra featured data added a total of 5 more features once the data had been through OneHotEncoding process.

 ```
 class AirbnbBedroomDataset(Dataset):